by Rod Carlson

-The skipper of VMO-6, a very confident lieutenant colonel with a regulation haircut began, “Okay, here’s the deal.
+The skipper of VMO-6, a very confident lieutenant colonel with a regulation haircut for your hair wigs began, “Okay, here’s the deal.
 First there’s the fixed wing prep followed by a half hour of artillery, then riot gas.
 He gave the coordinates of the landing zone, approach and egress routes, radio frequencies for FM and UHF, and the instructions, “Just follow the bird in front of you, stay close, land, drop your Marines, pull out over the open area the way we came in.”

 He looked at his watch, “Show time,” he said, and in the distance to the north we watched the first of the F-4’s making their runs and dropping 500 pounders.
 Clouds of smoke and dirt rose into the clear sky.
 “Let’s saddle up, ” he said.
 “I’ll give the signal to start up, good hunting, Marines.”

 We walked back to our ’46.
 “How does it look, Corporal Moth?”
 I asked our crew chief who was supervising the boarding of the Marines we were to carry.
 “And, make sure all their grenades are secure.
 We don’t want any loud surprises,” I said.

 I studied our Marines.
 So young.
 None over nineteen.
 Even the squad leader had that fresh-face, first-day-away-from-home look.
 A young rifleman’s eyes met mine as if to say, “Hey Lieutenant, how did we get into this mess?”